How to start a stump grinding business: Your first moves

 Choose your grinder and transport

 Your main purchase is the stump grinder.
-A used 25-35 horsepower model from a brand like Vermeer or Bandit is a solid start and typically costs $5,000 to $15,000.
-Some new owners make the mistake of buying a machine that is too small, which limits the size of jobs they can accept.
+A used 25 to 35 horsepower model from a brand like Vermeer or Bandit is a solid start and typically costs $5,000 to $15,000.
+Specific entry models include the Vermeer SC30TX (25 hp) and the Vermeer SC362 (35 to 40 hp), along with the Bandit SG-40 (38 hp).
+The trap to avoid is buying a machine that is too small, which limits the size of jobs you can accept.

 Find a home base and get safety gear